Teachers for Tomorrow

 How does the program work?

 The Teachers for Tomorrow program has two components: an online curriculum provided by the Division of Teacher Education at Bob Jones University and field experience provided by the student’s Christian school.
-Over the course of a school year, the student will complete 28 weeks of study as well as spend 2 – 4 hours a week with an assigned classroom teacher at his/her Christian school.
+Over the course of a school year, the student will complete 28 weeks of study as well as spend a minimum of two class periods a week with an assigned classroom teacher at his/her Christian school.

 What does a typical week of work look like in the Teachers for Tomorrow program?